Forex Technical Indicators

 Adding Forex technical indicators before being able to read price action is a mistake!

 If you wish to get a head start with your learning, and understand how price truly moves on the charts.
-Then you should check out how you can trade naked heading over to my course page by clicking here.
+Then you should check out how you can trade naked heading over to my courses page by clicking here.

 6. The Psychological Aspect to Trading